 Now I don’t want you to get overwhelmed but there are a lot of elements involved in creating a profitable Facebook ad.

-Below, I’ll break down all the parts that need to come together to create an ad that generates a six-figure sum in sales using an example from one of my former stores.
+Below, I’ll break down all the parts that need to come together to create an ad that can generate six-figures in sales using an example from one of my previous stores.

 Part 1: The Product